Is Human Annotation Necessary? Iterative MBR Distillation for Error Span Detection in Machine Translation: Experiments

 \subsection{Experimental Results}

 \paragraph{Main Result} Table~\ref{tab:main} summarizes the overall performance.
 In our reported results, the notation ``MBR Distill ($T$, training objective)'' indicates our proposed method trained for $T$ iterations using the specific training objectives (SFT, DPO, KTO).
 MBR Distill ($T=2$, KTO) consistently improves over the Base Model and Gold-* baselines on SPA and $\textsc{SoftF1}$.
+Furthermore, when compared to the state-of-the-art xCOMET models, our MBR Distill framework significantly outperforms both xCOMET-ESD and xCOMET-QE-ESD at the system and span levels.
 Thus, we conclude that our approach outperforms base model and human-annotated fine-tuned models at the system- and span-level.
 However, on ${\text{Acc}}_{\text{eq}}^{*}$, MBR Distill performed only as well as the baselines.
 Therefore, we conclude that our approach outperforms base model without ESD-specific and human-annotation-trained models at the system and span levels, while matching the performance of these baselines at the sentence-level.
 Given that our approach does not rely on any human-annotated ESD data, we believe it offers a novel paradigm for training ESD models.

 \paragraph{Effect of Iterations $T$} When $T$ is in $[1, 2]$, there is a strong positive correlation between $T$ and the scores on SPA, ${\text{Acc}}_{\text{eq}}^{*}$, and $\textsc{SoftF1}$, indicating the effectiveness of the iteration.
 However, when further increasing to $T=3$, the scores on these metrics actually decline compared to $T=2$.
 We analyze the reasons for this in Section \ref{sec:analysis_t}.